webstudio-is/webstudio/packages/prisma-client/migrations-cli/README.md

 ### I need to change schema in a way that involves moving data to a new location.

 - Make changes to `schema.prisma` in a way that both the old and the new locations for the data are defined.
-- Create a schema migration by running `migrations create-schema <name>`.
-- Apply the migration by running `migrations migrate --dev`.
+- Create a schema migration by running `migrations create-schema <name>`, and apply it by running `migrations migrate --dev`.
 - Create a data migration by running `migrations create-data <name>`.
-- Edit the data migration file to move the data to the new location.
+- Edit the data migration file to move the data to the new location, and apply the migration.
-- Apply the migration by running `migrations migrate --dev`.
 - Make changes to `schema.prisma` to remove the old models or fields that are no longer needed.
-- Create a schema migration by running `migrations create-schema <name>`.
+- Create a schema migration by running `migrations create-schema <name>`, and apply it.
-- Apply the migration by running `migrations migrate --dev`.

 ### A migration has failed.
 What do I do?